-NSHE System Office Cellular Phone / PDA / Data Plan Allowance Request Form Revised: 3/2013
+NSHE System Office Cellular Phone / PDA / Data Plan Allowance Request Form Revised: 5/2017

-SECTION 1: Employee Information 1 yee Full Name: Current Cell Phone # Department Name: Supervisor: SECTION 2: Allowance Request Monthly Allowance (Check only one box unless two plans approved by a supervisor) Voice and Data Allowance for Cellular Voice and Data Allowance for Cellular Data Plan Allowance - 6 GB/month Data Plan Allowance - 12 GB/month ' \$50.00 \$75.00 SECTION 3: Justification (check all that apply) Job function requires considerable time outside of assigned office or work area and it is essential to the System that the employee be accessible during those times.
-Job function requires continuous accessibility beyond scheduled or normal working hours (i.e., on-call responsibilities for critical System services).
-Job function requires access to e-mail outside of the office or beyond normal scheduled working hours and it is essential for the System that the employee has the ability to receive and send email during those times.
-Job function requires access to the internet outside of the office or beyond normal scheduled working hours and it is essential for the System that the employee has the ability to access the internet during those times.

-SECTION 4: Alternative Request for NSHE Paid Phone

-☐ My position requires the frequent and continuing use of a cell phone/PDA on a daily basis during and after hours.
+SECTION 1: Employee Information Employee Full Name: Current Cell Phone # Department Name: Supervisor: SECTION 2: Allowance Request Monthly Allowance (Check only one box unless two plans approved by a supervisor) ☐ Voice and Data Allowance for Cellular or PDA Service (average usage) \$20.00 SECTION 3: Justification (check all that apply) ☐ Job function requires considerable time outside of assigned office or work area and it is essential to the System that the employee be accessible during those times. ☐ Job function requires continuous accessibility beyond scheduled or normal working hours (i.e., on-call responsibilities for critical System services). ☐ Job function requires access to e-mail outside of the office or beyond normal scheduled working hours and it is essential for the System that the employee has the ability to receive and send email during those times. ☐ Job function requires access to the internet outside of the office or beyond normal scheduled working hours and it is essential for the System that the employee has the ability to access the internet during those times.
+SECTION 4: Alternative Request for NSHE Paid Phone ☐ My position requires the frequent and continuing use of a cell phone/PDA on a daily basis during and after hours.
 I understand that I may not use an NSHE phone for personal purposes and that the phone records may be audited for compliance with this policy.

-SECTION 5: Required Approvals

-Department:

-Approved monthly allowance \$

-Department Account number to pay allowance from:
+SECTION 5: Required Approvals Department: Department Account number to pay allowance from: Supervisor Approval/Signature: Date: Vice Chancellor Approval/Signature: Date:

-☐ Supervisor approves both a Cellular voice and data service and a data plan for internet access.

-Supervisor Approval/Signature:

-Date:

-Vice Chancellor Approval/Signature:

-Date: